Comparison · Verified 2026-04-27

 When Optimus is the wrong call

 Honest framing: the Optimus isn't always the answer.
 If your facility already standardizes on Carlisle equipment, has long-term parts-and-service relationships with Carlisle's distribution network, and isn't operating a formal HACCP documentation program, MOC II is a perfectly valid choice.
-The point of this comparison isn't to win every procurement decision — it's to make the wedges visible so the right cart gets chosen for the right reason.
+The point of this comparison isn't to win every procurement decision — it's to make the differentiators visible so the right cart gets chosen for the right reason.

 Summary